Still Working For Allah

 That is the nature of this thing we call life.
 In life, things pretty much happen all at the same time.
 They happen simultaneously – all at the same time.

-Now, that is how it works when it comes to some other aspects of our life as well, such as our efforts to reform and improve our own individual lives; our struggle to make our family lives better; our commitment to work to make our neighbourhoods better in the name of Allah; and our commitment to struggle forever to make the entire society better using the message and method of La Ilaha Illa Allah – No God but God.
+Now, that is how it works when it comes to some other aspects of our life as well, such as our efforts to reform and improve our own individual lives; our struggle to make our family lives better; our commitment to work to make our neighborhoods better in the name of Allah; and our commitment to struggle forever to make the entire society better using the message and method of La Ilaha Illa Allah – No God but God.

 These are all systems and subsystems of the same basic human process of living our life on earth in a personal, social, economic, political and cultural sense.